 The Audio/Visual Team operates the sound board for Sunday services and special occasions/events.
 Some training is required to understand how to operate the sound board and learn the procedures for video recording the services.
-If you have an interest in joining this team, please contact Bill Allen.
+If you have an interest in joining this team, please email.

 The Building Team monitors issues with building maintenance, coordinating repairs.
-If you notice a building issue, contact the Building Team and they will work with Charlie to get the problem addressed.
-We are using a team approach now that Charlie is working remotely, to ensure efficient communication on issues.
+If you notice a building issue, contact the Building Team to get the problem addressed.
 If you have skills with building maintenance that you’d be willing to share with the church, or are interested in serving on the Building Team, please contact us.

 The Faith Formation Council (FFC) creates a faith development program plan which strengthens and clarifies the ethical, moral and spiritual lives of our UU children and youth.
 The roles of the FFC include: